will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

-This type of issue also arises in a somewhat obscured form elsewhere e.g. in [A Critique of Snapshot Isolation](https://arxiv.org/abs/2405.18393), where they make the observation that detecting *read-write* conflicts (rather than *write-write*) is actually sufficient to make snapshot isolation serializable.
+Note that a related issue also arises in a somewhat obscured form elsewhere e.g. in [A Critique of Snapshot Isolation](https://arxiv.org/abs/2405.18393), where they make the observation that detecting *read-write* conflicts (rather than *write-write*) is sufficient to make snapshot isolation serializable.
 But, they have to add a few special cases for read-only transactions e.g.

-> Plainly, since a read-only transaction does not perform any writes, it does not affect the values read by other trans- actions, and therefore does not affect the concurrent trans- actions as well.
-Because the reads in both snapshot isolation and write-snapshot isolation are performed on a fixed snapshot of the database that is determined by the trans- action start timestamp, the return value of a read operation is always the same, independent of the real time that the read is executed.
+> Plainly, since a read-only transaction does not perform any writes, it does not affect the values read by other transactions, and therefore does not affect the concurrent transactions as well.
+Because the reads in both snapshot isolation and write-snapshot isolation are performed on a fixed snapshot of the database that is determined by the transaction start timestamp, the return value of a read operation is always the same, independent of the real time that the read is executed.
 Hence, a read-only transaction is not affected by concurrent transactions and intuitively does not have to be aborted....In other words, the read-only transactions are not checked for conflicts and hence never abort.

 Viewed in the state transformer model, there is no need to special case read-only transactions, since they already satisfy the condition we defined above which is about the dependency set of each key transformer.
 This provides a more unifying view to understand when serialization anomalies will arise.
 Furthermore, we can make a finer-grained distinction that allows transactions to proceed if the key transformer updates are "constant".